MasahiroNakano-hub/ImmuNexUT_SLE/README.md

 ## Data availability
 All analysis results including DEG list and PC loading scores are available as supplementary data in the paper.
-RNA-seq data used in this study will be available at the National Bioscience Database Center (NBDC) Human Database upon publication.
+RNA-seq data used in this study are available at the National Bioscience Database Center (NBDC) Human Database.